tatumio/ecosystem-addons/extensions/spaceIdCore/README.md

 1. **Installation**

-   Firstly, ensure that the `@tatumio/space-id-core` package is set as a dependency within your project.
+   Firstly, ensure that `viem` and the `@tatumio/space-id-core` package is set as a dependency within your project.
 Next, import the SPACE ID extension:

    ```typescript
    import { SpaceIdCore } from '@tatumio/space-id-core';